What is a sorority?

 Isn't your philanthropy Susan G. Komen?

 No. While we have worked in the survivors' tent with Susan G. Komen's Race for the Cure in the past, we are no longer affiliated with them on a national level.
 Our three national partners are the NFL, Bright Pink and the American Cancer Society.
 Our actual philanthropy is 'breast cancer education and awareness.'
 This is made possible via the Zeta Tau Alpha Foundation.
 This foundation provides means and services to our national partners across the nation as well as any local affiliations.
+The ZTA Foundation has collected $17,289.77 so far this fiscal year from your chapter fundraising efforts.
+Our largest fundraising event is “Big Man On Campus,” a male beauty pageant and talent show that features a variety of members from different Baylor fraternities and organizations.

 Dues are expensive.
 What do I do?

 We have many of our girls who pay their own dues.
 They do this by working hard, applying for Greek life scholarships (yes, they exist!), and maintaining good budgeting skills.
 Dues also fluctuate based on how many t-shirts, etc. a member chooses to purchase.
 While some t-shirts are required, we attempt to make sure that these are not expensive because that wouldn't be fair.
+While some t-shirts are required, we make sure that these are not expensive and provide help where we can!

 Can I be a student-athlete and a sorority woman?